Calories in Corn: AI Macro Tracker

 Frequently Asked Questions

-Absolutely not.
-A standard medium ear of fresh boiled corn on the cob contains only 77 calories and provides excellent dietary fiber and vital B-vitamins.
-It only rapidly becomes highly calorie-dense and deeply fattening when aggressively prepared with heavy liquid butter, dense cream, or physically deep-fried as commercial tortilla chips.
+No. A medium ear of fresh boiled corn on the cob contains about 77 calories and provides dietary fiber and B-vitamins.
+It only becomes high in calories when prepared with butter, cream, or when deep-fried.

-Is corn scientifically categorized as a vegetable or an agricultural grain?
+Is corn considered a vegetable or a grain?

-Corn exists strictly as both concurrently.
-It is officially categorized as an agricultural whole grain when fully dried and milled (like cornmeal or dense polenta), and specifically counted as a robust starchy vegetable when eaten fresh and bright off the cob.
-Either way, it completely intuitively fits securely into a scientifically balanced diet.
+Corn can be both.
+It is categorized as a whole grain when dried and milled (like cornmeal), and as a starchy vegetable when eaten fresh off the cob.

-Does heavily commercialized canned sweet corn inherently possess the identical nutritional profile as fresh corn?
+Does canned sweet corn have the same nutritional profile as fresh corn?

-Are genetically modified (GMO) corn variants explicitly less nutritious than organic heirloom varieties?
+Are GMO corn variants less nutritious than organic varieties?

 CalMind